ogunlao/asr_stat_significance/README.md

 Perform statistical testing on word error rates(WER) between ASR models using the bootstrap method.
 This library computes the confidence interval (CI) between the WER difference of two competing Automatic speech recognition (ASR) models X and Y.

-The implementation is based on these two papers; [Statistical Testing on ASR Performance via Blockwise Bootstrap](https://ieeexplore.ieee.org/abstract/document/1326009) and [Statistical Testing on ASR Performance via Blockwise Bootstrap](https://arxiv.org/abs/1912.09508).
+The implementation is based on these two papers; [Bootstrap estimates for confidence intervals in ASR performance evaluation](https://ieeexplore.ieee.org/abstract/document/1326009) and [Statistical Testing on ASR Performance via Blockwise Bootstrap](https://arxiv.org/abs/1912.09508).

 ## How to use